Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 If you have no daughters, give them to your sons,

-One ha’penny, two ha’penny, hot cross buns!— 18th-century English nursery rhyme
+— 18th-century English nursery rhyme

 The "Christianization" of pagan celebrations was successful, so much so that beliefs and attitudes veered to the opposite extreme.
 Food historians tell us that in 1361, an Anglican monk named Father Thomas Rodcliffe made small spice buns on “The Day of the Cross.”
 In homage to that holy day, he imprinted the buns with the sign of the cross and distributed them to the poor who visited his St. Albans monastery.
-This became an annual tradition and so it was that bread buns, which was once been sacrificed to Eostre, were now regarded as the only food that the devout could consume on Good Friday.
+This became an annual tradition and so it was that bread buns, which had once been sacrificed to Eostre, were now regarded as the only food that the devout could consume on Good Friday.

 Since Father Rodcliffe’s recipe employed the same dough that was formed into communion wafers, the hot cross buns were also considered to be sacred.
 They were dried and ground to a powder which was then used as a curative.

 During the 16th century, Elizabeth I banned the practice of Catholicism.
 Bakers who continued to fashion buns with the sign of the cross were accused of “Popery.”
 In response, they argued that the crosscut was nothing more than a mechanism to facilitate the proper rising of the dough.
 The queen recognized that she could not win the argument, but passed a law forbidding the hot cross buns on any day except Easter and Christmas.
 To this day, many English bakeries still limit their baking of the buns to these two holidays.